Browser developers suggest that Private Browsing is therefore most useful when ‘shopping for a birthday present’ – bless ’em.

 Firefox itself is as private as Chrome but leaving all addons enabled by default is a slight risk.
 However, Chrome users could choose to enable extensions in Incognito Mode anyway – e.g. safe search software like Web Of Trust etc.

-Apart from privacy aspects, remember that browsing for p0rn is much like real life – if you visit acres of flesh you will likely get infected by a virus sooner rather than later…
+Apart from privacy aspects, remember that searching for p0rn is much like real life – if you visit acres of flesh you will likely get infected by a virus sooner rather than later…

 For illustrated guides to how to turn on or turn off Private Browsing features see the following: